TribeMedia/loopback-example-recipes/docs/model-recipes.md

 # Recipes for LoopBack Models

+Rich mobile applications are driven by data.
+Data can be produced and consumed everywhere, including mobile devices, browsers, databases, cloud services, legacy applications, or whatever backend systems you have.

-LoopBack is centered around models which represent business data and behaviors.
-Models are exposed to mobile applications through SDKs and REST APIs.
-In reality, mobile developers often need different ways to interact with models depending on where the data live and how the data is defined.
-In this blog, I'll walk you through a few recipes to work with LoopBack models to support various use cases.
+LoopBack is designed to mobilize data.
+The facilities are centered around models which represent business data and behaviors.
+Models are exposed to mobile applications through SDKs and/or REST APIs.
+Depending on where the data live and how the data is defined. mobile developers often need different ways to interact with models.
+In this series of blogs, I'll walk you through a list of recipes to work with LoopBack models to support various use cases.
+It will cover:

+- Open models
+- Models with schema definitions
+- Model discovery with relational databases
+- Model synchronization with relational databases
+- Models by instance introspection

 Let's start with the simplest one.

-## An open model
+## Part 1: Open models

 > I'm mobile developer.
-Can LoopBack create the REST APIs to save and load my data?
-I don't have to worry about the backend or the model definition as my data are free form.
+Can LoopBack help me save and load data transparently?
+I just don't have to worry about the backend or define the model properties upfront as my data are free form.

 LoopBack can get you started right the way.

     var loopback = require('loopback');
-    var app = loopback();
+    var app = loopback(); // Create an instance of LoopBack

-    var ds = loopback.createDataSource('memory');
+    // Create an in memory data source var ds = loopback.createDataSource('memory');

-    // Create a open model that doesn't require a schema var FormModel = ds.createModel('form');
+    // Create a open model that doesn't require predefined properties var FormModel = ds.createModel('form');

-    app.model(FormModel);
+    // Expose the model as REST APIs app.model(FormModel);
     app.use(loopback.rest());

-    FormModel.create({x: 1, y: 2, z: 3}, function (err, form) {
-        console.log('Form 1', form);
-        FormModel.create({a: 'A', list: ['1', '2'], b: true, d: {x: 1, y: 2}}, function (err, form) {
-            console.log('Form 2', form);

-            FormModel.find(function (err, forms) {
-                console.log('Forms', forms);
+    // Listen on HTTP requests
     app.listen(3000, function () {
         console.log('The form application is ready at http://127.0.0.1:3000');

         console.log('\nTo try it out, run the following command:');
         console.log('curl -X POST -H "Content-Type:application/json" -d \'{"a": 1, "b": "B"}\' http://127.0.0.1:3000/forms');
-                });
-            });
-        });
     });

 Please note that we only pass a name to the ds.createModel().
 This will create a model that allows any properties to be set on the model instances, i.e., an